EuroProofNet/europroofnet.github.io/_pages/MC/meeting3/wg1.md

+---
-## Summary of WG1 activities in 2023
+title: "Summary of WG1 activities in 2023"
 ---

 ### Meetings